 To summarise, Tbilisi really surprised me a lot.
 It’s an atmospheric city with a very beautiful old town.
 Tbilisi doesn’t have that many attractions, but it has an amazing history and there are enough things to do.
 However, I expected it to be more modern or European, but it wasn’t.
 Georgia has many areas of improvement – e.g. regulated transport (inter-city + international).
 There is not even schedule and you can be just sitting and waiting for a bus to depart for like forever.
 Service could also be improved – most of the waiters looked like they hated their jobs and the hospitality sphere in general.
 Apart from that, we enjoyed our visit to Georgia and would probably return again to see the beautiful nature of Georgia and the mount Kazbek!

-Liked this post about our trip to Georgia and 2-day itinerary for Tbilisi?
+Liked this post about our weekend trip to Tbilisi and 2-day itinerary for Tbilisi?
 Share it on Social Media!